 As we age, we have a greater likelihood of needing to spend time in long-term care.
 For those over age 65, there is a 75% chance that you will not be able to live alone for the rest of your life.
 When you have to move from your home, the costs for the nursing home can exceed $10,000 per month.
-While asset protection planning for Florida Medicaid is possible, even while in the nursing home, it may be best to look at setting up an irrevocable asset protection trust five years before you need long-term care.
+While asset protection planning for Florida Medicaid is possible, even during the five year look-back period, it may be best to look at setting up an irrevocable asset protection trust five years before you need long-term care.

 Attributes of an Irrevocable Asset Protection Trust